 The amount UBS Wealth Management’s clients pay in fees depends on the amount of money they have invested, as well as the investment strategy they are pursuing.
 Fees are generally payable on a quarterly basis.
 Most programs do not have a minimum annual fee.

-Other programs may have higher or lower fees.
-The UBS Advice Portfolio Account program has an annual fee of 1.25% of assets.
+Other programs may have higher or lower annual rates, however.
+The UBS Advice Portfolio Program, for instance, has a maximum annual fee of 0.75% of assets.

-The table below shows how UBS’ fees compare to two of its competitors, Merrill Lynch and Morgan Stanley.
+The table below shows how UBS’ maximum annual fees compare to the national average.
 Keep in mind that these fees are estimates.
 Your actual fees will depend upon the vagaries of your specific account.